afgallo/shell-shine/README.md

 ## Potential Issues 🚧

 Hey, even magic can run into hiccups!
-If you encounter an issue during the installation process, `ShellShine` will notify you about the changes and suggest manual interventions.
-It's always good to keep an eye on what's happening, just in case!
+If you encounter an issue during the installation process, `ShellShine` will notify you about it so you can review if any changes were made to your environment.

-## Contribute 🤝

-Did you find a spell that can enhance this script?
-Feel free to contribute!
-Open an issue or send a pull request.

 ## Final Words 🌠